Physiotherapy for Headaches — Real Relief, Lasting Results

 Headache worsened by neck movement or posture

-If rotating your head, looking down, or sitting for long periods triggers or worsens your headache, cervical dysfunction is a likely cause.
+If rotating your head, looking down, or sitting for long periods triggers your headache, cervical dysfunction is a likely cause.

 Nausea, light sensitivity, or visual disturbance